 The Queen's Gate Senior School Code of Behaviour is subject to regular review by the Principal and School Council to ensure it remains relevant and meaningful for our pupils.
 It is intended as a shared set of expectations that all pupils understand and follow, out of respect for their education, others and themselves.
-This new version for 2023 has been written by the Principal in liaison with the Head Girl Team, to reflect what we want Queen's Gate to be.
+This version was written in 2023 by the Principal in liaison with the Head Girl Team, to reflect what we want Queen's Gate to be.